json-api/json-api/format/index.md

 In addition, a resource object **MAY** contain any of these top-level members:

+* `"attributes"`: an "attributes object", providing information about a resource.
 * `"links"`: a "links object", providing information about a resource's relationships (described below).
 * `"meta"`: non-standard meta-information about a resource that can not be